ChungNYCU/image-process-api/DesignDocument.md

 #### 2.6 Little Language
 Users can utilize the operations below to manipulate their images.
+Use ',' (comma) between operation and parameter.
+Use ' ' (space) between each operation.
 | Operation name  | Parameter?   | Type       | Description                                          |
 | -------------   |--------------|------------|------------------------------------------------------|
 | Flip            | Required     | Int        | Flip the image, 0 for vertical, 1 for horizontal.    |